Mercury-HPC/Mercury-HPC.github.io/documentation.md

 na_return_t NA_Context_destroy(na_class_t *na_class, na_context_t *context);
 {% endhighlight %}

-After the interface initialized, one may also get its own address, using:
+To connect to a target and start sending RPCs, one must first get the address of the target.
+The most convenient way (can also be manually passed if the address is fixed) of doing it is to first call on the target:

 {% highlight C %}
 na_return_t NA_Addr_self(na_class_t *na_class, na_addr_t *addr);
 {% endhighlight %}

-Convert it to a string using:
+Convert that address to a string using:

 {% highlight C %}
 na_return_t NA_Addr_to_string(na_class_t *na_class, char *buf, na_size_t buf_size, na_addr_t addr);